cloudspaceacademy/cloudspace-workshop/docs/java-web-app-deployment.md

 6. We can automate the provisioning of all the AWS resources using the `t_createall.sh` script located in the `cicd-setup/scripts`.
 While implementing Phase I for the first time, I recommend against using the `t_createall.sh` script to create all necessary resources at once.
 This is because our infrastructure setup utilizes `t2.medium` EC2 instances, and creating all resources simultaneously may result in higher AWS EC2 costs if instances remain idle while we configure other servers.
 Additionally, running a script may not provide a thorough understanding of how things work.

 7. Let's move on to our next step, which is configuring our servers using Ansible playbooks.
 We can refer to this section whenever we need to provision the remaining servers on AWS.

+# **Configure the servers using Ansible**

+I have created Ansible playbooks to configure all the servers according to the application/service we need to run on them.
+The `playall.sh` script provides an option to automate the configuration management of all servers.
+However, as previously mentioned, solely relying on a script may not provide a comprehensive understanding of the underlying processes involved.

+### 1. **Jenkins server**